climbertjh/iot-bulksample/README.md

       "auth-token": <auth-token>
     }

-Note - replace <orgid>, <api-key>, and <auth-token> with the values for your Watson IoT organizatiaon, application API key and application auth-token, respectively before running the programs.
+Note - replace &lt.orgid&gt., <api-key>, and <auth-token> with the values for your Watson IoT organizatiaon, application API key and application auth-token, respectively before running the programs.

 **devices.json**